MicroEJ/VEEPort-Sony-Spresense/readme.rst

    - Spresense.platform: Platform file.
    - .project: Eclipse's project file in order to easily import the platform into MicroEJ's SDK.

--  Sony-Spresense-CM4hardfp\_GCC48-fp/: Front panel folder.
+-  Sony-Spresense-CM4hardfp\_GCC48-fp/: Front panel folder
-    - definitions/
+    - definitions
         - Sony-Spresense-CM4hardfp\_GCC48-fp.fp: The simulated display definition.
         - widget.desc: Internal file used by the front panel.
 You should not touch this file.
         - resources/: Contains the image of the front panel.

-- configs/
+- configs
     - microej-defconfig: an importable Spresense SDK configuration file running microej given as example.

 -  microej.mk: Specific Makefile rules to integrate MicroEJ Platform